openlibraryenvironment/gokb-info/docs/documentation/review-requests.en.md

 ![Screenshot_ISSN_Konflikt_en_062023](https://github.com/openlibraryenvironment/gokb-info/assets/127318583/495a950b-6fa6-43da-9537-ba2f3f5ab33a)

 Procedure:

-1. The tile displays the title to be corrected with the identifiers it contains.
+1. The tiles display the components to be corrected with the identifiers they contain.
 By clicking on the box in the table, you select the ISSN(s) to be deleted.
 2. You activate the deletion via the button "Confirm Title Changes".
-3. To add a new identifier, click on the title.
+3. To add a new identifier, click on the relevant title.
 The detailed view will then open in a new window.
 4. Afterwards, click on the button "Mark Finished".

 **Notes:** Print and online versions of a journal must be labelled with their own ISSNs.
 However, various reference systems use one ISSN incorrectly for both versions.
 The authorised ISSNs can be found at [https://portal.issn.org/](https://portal.issn.org/).